KeminaPera/Effective-Java-/di-26-tiao-ff1a-bu-yao-shi-yong-yuan-shi-lei-xing.md

 If you use this declaration today and then accidentally put a coin into your stamp collection, the erroneous insertion compiles and runs without error \(though the compiler does emit a vague warning\):

+如果

 ```
 // Erroneous insertion of coin into stamp collection
 stamps.add(new Coin( ... )); // Emits "unchecked call" warning
 ```

-You don’t get an error until you try to retrieve the coin from the
+You don’t get an error until you try to retrieve the coin from the stamp collection:
- stamp collection:

 ```
 // Raw iterator type - don't do this!